pkrutik56/pkrutik56/README.md

 - 👋 Hi, I’m Krutik
 - 👀 I’m interested in Hydrology and Hydroinformatics
-- 📫 How to reach me: Best way is shooting a gmail @ patelkrutik56
+- 📫 How to reach me: Shoot me a gmail @ patelkrutik56

 <!---
 pkrutik56/pkrutik56 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.